uber/kraken/README.md

 of agents running on each host in the cluster.
 A central component, tracker, will orchestrate all participants in the network to form a pseudo-random regular graph.
-Such a graph has high connectivity and small diameter, so all participants in a reasonally sized cluster can reach > 80% of max upload/download speed in theory, and performance doesn't degrade much as the blob size and cluster size increase.
+Such a graph has high connectivity and small diameter, so all participants in a reasonably sized cluster can reach > 80% of max upload/download speed in theory, and performance doesn't degrade much as the blob size and cluster size increase.